-Whenever a company starts an HR department, an HR generalist is their first full-time hire.
-An HR generalist is an HR professional who's familiar with every nook and cranny of the HR department.
-They know how to hire the right talent, handle employee relations, legal regulations, federal law, work environment, salary data management, and solid knowledge of HR software (HRIS).
+An HR generalist is an HR professional familiar with every nook and cranny of the HR department.
+They know how to recruit, handle employee relations, legal regulations, federal law, work environment, and salary data management.
+They also possess solid knowledge of HR software (HRIS).

 To start an HR generalist career, a person must have at least a bachelor's degree in human resources and a 3-year background in lower human resource positions.

-There's substantial perpetual demand for human resource generalists with a great mastery of HRIS.
-Any organization, company, or business with a human resource office needs someone to act as support that ensures practices such as recruitment, performance management, employee training, and education flows smoothly.
+There's perpetual demand for human resource generalists with a great mastery of HRIS.
+Any organization or business with a human resource office needs someone to support HR duties across the board.

 The ability to maintain uncompromised management of each of these actions is pure gold for any company.

-Unlike managers, regular employees aren't aware of each new recruitment's costs that fall on the company.
+Unlike managers, regular employees aren't aware of new recruitment costs that fall on the company.
 According to the Society for Human Resource Management, average hiring consisting of conducting interviews, training procedures, and onboarding lasts around 42 days and costs about $4,129 per hire.

-If an inexperienced HR generalist handles the flow, the cost can quickly go up.
-Equally, if the company has an HR generalist who's skillful at HRIS, it can save time and money.
+If an inexperienced HR generalist handles the flow, the cost can quickly increase.
+If the company has an HR generalist skillful at HRIS, it can save resources.

 Similarly, a well-kept HR database means less work for the accounting department when the weekly or monthly payroll comes.
 One mistake can start a cumbersome snowball effect of endless paperwork and HR pothole patching.

-Here are the most standard responsibilities and duties of a human resources generalist who handles human resource management via HRIS:
+Here are the standard responsibilities and duties of a human resources generalist who handles administration:

-- Maintain correct HRIS database for payroll, compensation, employee benefits management, regulations, and employee performance.
+- Maintain correct HRIS systems for employee payroll, compensation, employee benefits management, regulations, and employee performance.

-- Prepare confidential material for any big or small business reorganizations, department administration, personnel updates, work development.
+- Prepare confidential material for big or small business reorganizations, department administration, personnel updates, and work development.

-- Keep a constantly updated database for everyday tasks.
+- Keep a constantly updated database for daily tasks.

-Although dominantly a hard skill, since an HR generalist needs to master the software, it requires a potent mixture of disciplinary skills.
+Although a hard skill, since an HR generalist must master the software, it requires a potent mixture of disciplinary skills.
 The HR generalist must be self-dependent, trustful, and meticulous.
 Otherwise, poor performance can cost the company precious time and cripple the overall work environment.

 Besides keeping up with the ever-changing job data and employment law, the underlying core of any HR generalist is performance management.

-This means that the HR generalist, just like the HR manager, needs to have the skills that allow not just to fix performance issues but also prevent them before they occur.
+This means that the HR generalist, just like the HR manager, must have the skills that allow them to fix performance issues and prevent them before they occur.
 If excellent HRIS knowledge is the core hard skill, then performance management is the ability that nurtures that skill.

-It's not HR generalist's job to merely know their way around a computer.
+It's not a generalist's full-time job to merely know their way around a computer or different departments.
 A human resource professional must also learn how to implement efficiency across the company.

-Since the HR generalist's job is predominately working with other employees, the job can be quite unpredictable and even frustrating.
+Since the HR generalist's job predominates with other employees, the job can be unpredictable.

 The HR generalist position isn't at the top of the hierarchy of human resources.
 Nevertheless, an HR generalist must behave like an HR manager.
-They must possess proper communication skills to communicate management programs to employees and other HR professionals such as HR analysts or HR coordinators.
+They must possess proper communication skills to communicate management programs to employees.

-In some cases, an human resources generalist will take a human resources manager through short training programs if it's necessary to upgrade the human resources manager's skills.
+In some cases, an human resources generalist will take a manager through short training programs if necessary to upgrade the manager's skills.

-Performance management is a set of multiple skills that boil down to a single ability.
+Advising is a set of multiple talents in human resource management.
 A single question summarizes the ability.
 How well can the HR generalist develop, support, and maintain the company's efficiency through human resource management?

 If an HR generalist feels uncomfortable dabbling into employee relations or fails to assert healthy dominance, just having a bachelor's degree in human resources and certification or two won't cut it.

-That's why top-tier performance management is one of the most highly sought-after skills.
-Unfortunately, it's tough to assert how good HR generalists' skills are until they start the job.
+That's why advising and management is one of the most highly sought-after skills.
+Unfortunately, asserting how good HR generalists' skills are is tough before starting the job.

 Finally, about 65% of companies still do annual performance appraisals.
 Since the likely future is continuous performance analysis, a great HR generalist will know how to adapt their job and skills to the change.
 But a proper management professional will establish the process before the higher-ups even ask them.

-Having proper communication skills sounds like the essential skills employees need for any job.
-Communication skills are crucial, whether someone is a developer in an IT company or even a student working on their bachelor's degree.
+Proper communication skills sound seem essential for any job.
+Communication skills are crucial, whether someone is a developer in an IT company or a student working on their bachelor's degree.

 Nevertheless, excellent communication skills are the cornerstone of any human resources position.
 About 91% of 1,000 employees feel that managers lack proper communication skills.
-What's even more concerning is that 69% of managers dislike communicating with employees, especially on topics such as payroll, job position, and general employee relations.
+Even more concerning is that 69% of managers dislike communicating with employees, especially on topics such as payroll, job position, and general employee relations.

-In comes the HR generalists.
 Since human resources generalists rarely focus on a single job, they need to multi-task.
-Because generalists often multi-task jobs closely related to other employees, they need communication skills not to get lost in a mess.
+Because generalists often multi-task jobs closely related to other employees, they need communication skills not to get lost in an employee management mess.

-The better the communication, the better can generalists, handle the workforce.
+The better the communication, the better can generalists handle the workforce.
 It's also essential to note that generalists usually find themselves somewhere in the middle of the job hierarchy.
-Just like the center in football, they are the bridge between the quarterback and the front guard.
+Like the center in football, they are the bridge between the quarterback and the front guard.
 In other words, the HR manager and other employees.

 Employees might criticize the manager's payroll decisions, while the manager might remark on employees not doing their job well.
 All of this can easily break on the human resources generalist's back.
 In addition, if the human resources generalist can't communicate well, the job can be too much to handle.

-We already mentioned how essential hiring skills are, why it's no surprise that the skill set is at the top position of sought-after skills.
+We already mentioned how essential hiring skills are.
+Unsurprisingly, the talent is at the top of sought-after skills.

-When looking for candidates, HR generalists need to conduct interviews, communicate payroll information correctly, create onboarding programs and other tasks related to recruitment.
+When looking for candidates, HR generalists need to conduct interviews, correctly communicate payroll information, and create onboarding programs and other tasks related to recruitment.